 It has been a pleasure to be part of the NDS community; I love greeting everyone as they arrive and enjoy helping to keep the school running smoothly.
 Whether I’m answering phones, applying Band-Aids, giving hugs, or even fixing the plumbing, it all seems like a labor of love, and not a job.
 When not at NDS, I enjoy dancing, gardening, travel, and hiking in the desert.

 I met Susan Gorman, the founder of New Discovery School, shortly after I graduated from Willamette University.
-We both rowed for Sammamish Rowing Association.
-Susan saw the potential in me and invited me to come teach at her school, where I began working in the fall of 1996.
+We both rowed for the Sammamish Rowing Association.
+Susan saw the potential in me and invited me to come and teach at her school, where I began working in the fall of 1996.
 Beyond the introductory education classes I took in college, and my yearly continuing education classes and workshops, I have had the honor to work with many amazing and inspiring teachers over the course of my career at NDS who have all greatly influenced me and the way I approach teaching preschoolers.

 I love teaching four-year-olds.
 I love their joy and honesty and the wonder-filled way they see the world.
 It is so rewarding to watch them grow and challenge themselves over the course of the year.
 I enjoy sharing new sensory experiences with the children, whether through a messy art exploration, a hands-on science experiment or a cooking project.
 It thrills me to share with them about the natural world and all the fascinating creatures that swim, fly and crawl around us.